sheldonfernandes/kind-threads/README.md

 ### The issue we are hoping to solve

 Many used clothes end up in landfills, contributing to environmental pollution, carbon emissions, and water wastage.
 At the same time, many vulnerable groups lack access to sustainable livelihoods.
-Our solution aims to address both these issues by promoting recycling of used clothes and creating income opportunities for underserved communities.
+Our solution aims to address both these issues by promoting recycling of used clothes while creates sustainable livelihoods and income opportunities for underserved communities.
+This platform while facilitating users to donate on a marketplace, also allows low-income workers to earn a wage for picking up and delivering the items to a recycle centers thereby fostering sustainable livelihoods income opportunities and ensuring equitable access for all.

 ### How our technology solution can help